Guilderm/SnowballPlanner/Documents/Product Requirements Document (PRD).md

 **Product Name:** DebtFreePlanner
 **Product Motto:** Precision Planning for Debt-Free Living

-**Product Vision**
- DebtFreePlanner aims to empower individuals and families to achieve financial freedom by providing a user-friendly tool for managing and paying off debt using the Snowball and Avalanche strategies.
+**Problem Statement**
+ Many individuals struggle with managing multiple debts, leading to prolonged financial strain due to a lack of effective tools and knowledge.

+**Value Proposition**
+DebtFreePlanner loan recipients to achieve debt freedom by creating tailored repayment plan that leverage proven strategies like the Snowball method.

+**Target Audience**
+ Individuals and families with multiple loans.

 **Key Objectives**

-- Enable users to create and manage debt repayment plans with various strategies.
+- Enable loan recipients to create and manage debt repayment plans with various strategies.
 - Develop a robust MERN stack portfolio project that demonstrates full-stack development, security, and DevOps capabilities.

-**Target Audience**
- Individuals and families seeking to creatre a debt repayment plan with varying levels of financial literacy.

-**Problem Statement**
- Many individuals struggle with managing multiple debts, leading to prolonged financial strain due to a lack of effective tools and knowledge.

 **Proposed Solution**
  DebtFreePlanner provides a web-based application for users to organize their debts and choose between various repayment methods, including Snowball, Avalanche, and Snowflake strategies.